Arathurs/plus-one/README.md

 You may assume the integer does not contain any leading zero, except the number 0 itself.

 ### Solution 1
-An iterative bottom-up approach (), which implements a reverse loop, suiting the style of the problem (plus one to the last integer).
+An iterative bottom-up approach, found in `plusOne.js`, which implements a reverse loop, suiting the style of the problem (plus one to the last integer).

 #### Example 1: